 The TARPN version of Minicom

-has been modified to do a RING whenever a control-G bell character occurs in the received data.
-This will occur when a connection to the host port is made while Minicom
+has been modified to do a RING whenever a connection to the host port is made while Minicom

 is running, whether the connection is made inbound, or outbound.

 The RING is played on the speaker port or the HDMI port (a configuration choice) of the Raspberry Pi, so that you can be notified of a connection even when you are not reading your Minicom